 I have very thick hair myself, brush breakingly thick, so I often get asked which is the best hair straightener for thick hair.

 Although what type of flat iron you use does matter, techniques and other equipment are important too.
+If you’re more in the market for a blow drying brush read this Babyliss Big Hair Care review.

 Best hair straightener for thick hair